-In the Appendix, we first provide additional details on the different downstream task in Sec.\ref{app:downstreamtasks}.
-We then provide, in Sec. \ref{app:optim_steps}, a visualization of the explainability map throughout the optimization process.
+In the Appendix, we first provide additional details on the different downstream tasks in Sec.\ref{app:downstreamtasks}.
+Sec.\ref{app:optim_steps} provides a visualization of the explainability map throughout the optimization process.
+Sec.\ref{sec:training_free} presents a comprehensive comparison with training-free methods.
+Sec.\ref{app:alpha-analysis} analyzes the influence of the hyperparameter $\alpha$ on balancing local and global information.
+Sec.\ref{sec:multi-object} demonstrates our method's capability to handle multiple objects.
 Sec.\ref{app:mask_quality} provides visualizations of the mask distortion used for our ablations.
-Sec\ref{appendix:grad_decomp} provides a more thorough ablation of the proposed gradient decomposition technique.
-Sec. \ref{app:ablation} presents an ablation on the explainability method used for MaskInversion.
-Sec. \ref{app:SOTA_limits} and \ref{app:limit} respectively discuss the limitations of SOTA methods as well as the proposed MaskInversion.
-Eventually, we provide additional qualitative examples of localized captioning and diffusion in Sec. \ref{app:add_captions} and Sec. \ref{app:add_diffusion}.
+Sec.\ref{appendix:grad_decomp} presents an ablation of the proposed gradient decomposition technique.
+Sec.\ref{app:ablation} evaluates the impact of different explainability methods on MaskInversion.
+Sec.\ref{app:SOTA_limits} and Sec.\ref{app:limit} respectively discuss the limitations of SOTA methods and the proposed MaskInversion.
+Finally, we provide additional qualitative examples of localized captioning and diffusion in Sec.\ref{app:add_captions} and Sec.\ref{app:add_diffusion}.